ezGlobeGIT/local-ezxlate/README.md

 # local_ezxlate — Text Extraction & Update API for Moodle

-`local_ezxlate` is a Moodle local plugin providing a secure API to extract and update textual content stored in Moodle: courses, sections, activities, tags, questions.
+`local_ezxlate` is a Moodle local plugin that offers a secure API for extracting and updating all Moodle textual content — courses, sections, activities, tags, questions, and more.
-The plugin is designed for integration with external translation pipelines or automated content processing tools.
+Created for EzGlobe and designed to support full multilingual translation, the plugin integrates smoothly with external translation pipelines as well as automated content-processing systems, ensuring efficient and accurate localization of Moodle content.

 ## Features